 Upload an ID picure of yourself.

-Sounds easy, but in fact, it wasn’t for me.
-This blurred picture isn’t me (I’m a female and have no beard he).
+Sounds easy, but in fact, it’s not.
+This blurred picture isn’t me (I’m a woman and have no beard).
 I’ve tried with 2 different ID pictures of me and got various error messages such as : “Picture blurred“, “The photo must be taken against a light white or blue, uniform background” and “The size of the face exceeds the maximum admissible size (photo taken at too short range)” …

 Now, it was a proper ID picture that I used (I’ve applied multiple visas with the same one).
 It seems that the regular size of ID pictures (the ones you get from a regular photo booth) which is 35×45 mm is correct, however, it is too close, there needs to be more background behind you.